bradlisy/bradlisy.github.io/index.md

 ## Self-Intro

-LI, Jin-Yang (李锦阳) is currently a PostDoc working with Prof. <a href="https://songyezhu.wixsite.com/mysite">Songye ZHU</a>.
+LI, Jin-Yang (李錦陽) is currently a PostDoc working with Prof. <a href="https://songyezhu.wixsite.com/mysite">Songye ZHU</a>.
 <br><br>
 He obtained both his Ph.D.
 (2020) and Bachalor (2014) degrees from <a href="https://www.polyu.edu.hk/en/cee/"> CEE </a> @ <a href="https://polyu.edu.hk/"> PolyU </a> supervised by Prof. <a href="https://songyezhu.wixsite.com/mysite">Songye ZHU</a>.
 <br><br>